Mulch can be anything placed on top of soil to cover and protect it.

 A good mulch allows air and water to pass through easily, while blocking the sunlight needed by weed seeds for germination.
 Obviously, gravel fits that description, but do you really want to pick out all those rocks at planting time?
 Or, what about black plastic landscape cloth - doesn’t that do the same thing, without all the work?
 No, it doesn’t.
 Ultimately, the plastic will break down, allowing weeds easy access and adding chemicals to the soil.
 Instead, take advantage of natural processes and use plant-based mulches.
 They add nutrients and improve soil structure as they break down and they can often be found for free!

 How to apply mulch

-Mulch should be applied 2-6” thick, depending on particle size.
+Mulch should be applied 2"–6” thick, depending on particle size.
 Smaller pieces fit together more closely, so you don’t need as much as for larger bits.
-If weeds are a serious problem, or you are eliminating a lawn, it is a good idea to start with a layer of newspaper or cardboard before adding mulch.
-This is called sheet-mulching.
+If weeds are a serious problem, or you are eliminating a lawn, it is a good idea to use a really thick layer of wood chips.
 Be sure to keep mulch several inches away from trunks and stems.
 If mulch is in constant contact, problems such as crown rot can occur.

 As worms, beetles, weather and microorganisms breakdown the mulch, you will need to add more mulch, usually every 3–5 years.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!